Guzaboo/rocket-league-scribe/ReadMe.md

 ## To run:

 1. Run sos-ws-relay-master
-2. Run `node index.js`.
+2. Run `npm start`.
 3. Launch Rocket League.
 4. Start spectating a match or watching a replay.
+When the match or replay finishes, it will write to a file.